yiren-jian/TMT/README.md

 This repo was tested with Ubuntu 18.04.5 LTS, Python 3.6, PyTorch 1.4.0, and CUDA 10.1.
 You will need at least 11GB VRAM (e.g. Nvidia RTX-2080Ti) for running full experiments in this repo.

 ## Data Preparation
 We use the pre-processed NYUv2 and CityScapes from [mtan](https://github.com/lorenmt/mtan).
+E.g., we put the unzip files in `/home/yiren/datasets/nyuv2`.

 ## Training
 <img src="figures/method.png" width="400">